prithvikannan/cs-111/Notes.md

 - Use variable sized partitions -> less internal fragmentation
 - Move partitions around -> helps coalescing be more effective, not solving external fragmentation problem
 - Still requires contiguous chunks of data for segments
+- Not feasible to run compaction often because inefficient
+  - Means external fragmentation will still exist

 # PAGING